 Would you pay good money to read the rest of the chapter?
 With 50 chapters in a book that costs $15, each chapter would be “worth” 30 cents.

 So, before you read the excerpt, take 30 cents from your pocket or purse.
 When you’re done, decide what to do with those three dimes or the quarter and a nickel.
 It’s not much, but think of paying 30 cents for the rest of the chapter every time you sample a book’s first page online or at the bookstore.

 Please judge by storytelling quality, not by genre or content—some reject an opening page immediately because of genre, but that’s not a good enough reason when the point is to analyze for storytelling strength.

-This novel was number one on the New York Times hardcover fiction bestseller list for November 20, 2016.
+This novel was number nine on the New York Times paperback trade fiction bestseller list for August 20, 2017.
 How strong is the opening page—would this narrative, all on its own, have hooked an agent if it came in from an unpublished writer?
 Following are what would be the first 17 manuscript lines of the first chapter.

 Was this opening page compelling to you?
 If it was, you can turn the page here.
-My vote and notes after the fold.
+My votes and notes after the fold.